 the union connects us and makes us stronger.
 Here we answer many

-information that may be even more specific to your district or
+leaders for information that may be even more specific to

 Is there an end to this?
 When will we return back to normal life?

 We don’t have a definitive answer to this question.
 Please know

 that everyone in the greater CFT and education community is going

 through this Covid-19 crisis together.
 AFT local unions are